fdgenie/CurrencyConverter/README.md

 API used: https://exchangeratesapi.io/

-Description: A currency converter that you can select source and target currencies and source amount and it will convert you target amount accordingly.
+Description: A currency converter that you can select source and target currency and source amount and it will convert you target amount accordingly.
 Option to swap the source and target currency.

 Didn't use vuex as I thought it was redundant to have a state manager.